SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

 This initial adaptation focuses on assigning coyote pairings however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
 Future versions of this tool should take this into account, improving its flexibility.
-Secondly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
-This can be developed further to allow for users to specify more intuitive thresholds (e.g. third cousins).
+Secondly, the pairwise relatedness file currently assumes that values are scaled, with larger values indicating that two individuals are less related.
+This should be developed further to allow users to specify more intuitive thresholds (e.g. third cousins).

 ## <u>Fields</u> (not the grassy kind)

-Unfortunately, these fields aren't particularly biodiverse and must be filled with alphanumeric characters rather than flora and fauna.
+Unfortunately, these fields aren't at all biodiverse and must be filled with alphanumeric characters rather than flora and fauna.
 Some fields are mandatory but others may be left blank.
 Each field is explained below:

 ##### Individuals Specification File
   - Path to the CSV file detailing the individuals.
-This can be directly pasted into the field, but it is recommended to use the "Upload CSV" button to browse your local files and select from there.
+This can be directly pasted into the field, but it is recommended to use the "Upload CSV" button to browse your local files and select it from there.
   - Please see the "Expected File Formats" section for more details.

 ##### Scaled Pairwise Relatedness File
   - Path to the CSV file containing the scaled pairwise relatedness matrix.
-This can be directly pasted into the field, but it is recommended to use the "Upload CSV" button to browse your local files and select from there.
+This can be directly pasted into the field, but it is recommended to use the "Upload CSV" button to browse your local files and select it from there.
   - Please see the "Expected File Formats" section for more details.

 ##### Number of Pairings